Jesus took Peter, James, and John

-Yet we are to become like Him if we win our battle against our sins, and grasp tight the lifeline of His grace.
-One day, in the Beatific Vision, we will see God face to face, not as blinding light but as love incarnate.
-However, to accomplish this we must be transfigured, shedding ourselves of our sins, our cowardice, our arrogance, our folly and the hardness of our hearts, making our souls as he made them, pure and undefiled.
+Yes, we are to become like Him if we win our battle against our sins, and grasp tight the lifeline of His grace.
+One day, in the Beatific Vision, please God, we will see Him face to face, not as blinding light but as love incarnate.
+However, to accomplish this we must be transfigured, shedding ourselves of our sins, our cowardice, our arrogance, our folly and the hardness of our hearts, making our souls as He made them, pure and undefiled.
 In Purgatory the transfiguration is accomplished for those of us who die in a state of grace and are not ready for Heaven.

 Dante described Purgatory as a place of joyous suffering where the penances match the sins, and where sinful Man is prepared for the Eternal Joy of Heaven.
 May God grant to all of us the determination to begin our path of transfiguration today and not tomorrow, and to follow that path until we reach the mansion that God has prepared for us in the Kingdom of Love Eternal.